Queeniebee/Practice/2013-09-end-of-first-year.markdown

 	adjust from x86 to arch i386
 	NOTE: the compiler used is LLVM

 my final plan:
-create this character that is built on a series of extensible hardware and software platforms.
-More accurately, one platform that is extended and shortened according to needs of the person, group, or organization.
+create this character built on a series of extensible hardware and software platforms.

 Queeniebee
 --sensors that are removable from gloves, boots, undie.
 That's what she wears.